-A quarter of employees are spending more than 7 hours trying to understand their health plan on their own.
+A quarter of employees spend more than seven hours trying to understand their health plan on their own.
 Who has that kinda time?

-This proves that despite your best efforts, your employees are not getting what they need.
+This proves that your employees are not getting what they need despite your best efforts.
 That’s probably because each employee is different.
 They have different health, financial, and life circumstances.
 They also have different priorities and goals.
 That’s why you need to provide benefits guidance that shows employees which healthcare plans are best for them personally.

 For instance, do they have multiple chronic conditions that require frequent visits to a doctor’s office?
 Are they on multiple medications?
 Do they anticipate an upcoming surgery?
 What about major life events like getting married or having a baby?
 If so, what type of coverage would make the most sense?